Between 2007 and 2017 John hosted The Afternoon Show for BBC Radio Northampton.

 He then moved to hosting its Saturday Breakfast and Sunday Mid-Morning programmes until mid-2023.

-He’s also a member of the BBC’s Local Radio Network Playlist Panel, deciding on new music being added to radio station output.
+He’s a former member of the BBC’s Local Radio Network Playlist Panel, deciding on new music being added to radio station output.

-In addition to his regular presenting duties, John is also a cover host for Radio Northampton
+John remains a cover host for Radio Northampton.

 Originally part of the Classic Gold network of radio stations, John ran the 1557AM station from 2002 to 2006, being responsible for its programming, upkeep and marketing, as well as hosting a daily Drivetime show.

 Through a variety of proprietors from Chiltern Radio through to GWR, and Global, John presented a variety of programmes across the schedule and week between 1985 and 2006.

 In addition to presenting, John also co-ordinated outdoor broadcasts and marketing events to live audiences of up to 30,000